Roina-Shin/google-cloud-study/GCP-Study/Study-log/Networking-3.md

 ### [Source of this study material : Google Cloud Professional Network Engineer by Ankit Mistry](https://www.udemy.com/course/google-cloud-networking/)

+## Identity Aware Proxy Best Practice

+- Using the gcloud compute ssh command with the --tunnel-through-iap flag leverages Google Cloud's Identity-Aware Proxy (IAP) for secure SSH access.

+- IAP provides an additional layer of security by requiring user authentication and authorization before granting access to the instances.

+- Allowing ingress traffic from the **IP range 35.235.240.0/20 on port 22** ensures that only traffic from Google's IAP service is allowed to reach the instances, enhancing security.

 ## Identity Aware Proxy Demo Order

 - SSH with just a private IP